MoVe4BT/MoVe4BT.github.io/supplemental material.md

 We use the Checklist benchmark of BehaVerify for evaluation.
 The reason for not choosing the BlueROV benchmark is that it contains parallel nodes.
-Checklist is a series of examples, consisting of many follback nodes connected by sequence nodes, and each rollback node is composed of a condition node and an action node.
+Checklist is a series of examples, consisting of many fallback nodes connected by sequence nodes, and each rollback node is composed of a condition node and an action node.
 The BTs corresponding to Checklist5 and Checklsit10 is shown in the figure below：
 <div style="display: flex;">